dotnet/msbuild/documentation/high-level-introduction.md

 - There is only one data type in msbuild for values.
 Everything is a string.
 - msbuild distinguished between two types of data, properties and items:
-  - Properties are single named elements elements
+  - Properties are single named elements
     - Think of accessing into a Dictionary<string, string> with the name type being the key
     - They are defined in PropertyGroups